mulesoft-labs/node-raml-sanitize/README.md

 ## Why?

-This module sanitizes values using the RAML parameter syntax.
+This module sanitizes values using [webapi-parser](https://github.com/raml-org/webapi-parser) `Parameter`s and `PropertyShape`s.
 You should use this if you need to convert any request parameters (usually strings) into the corresponding JavaScript types.
 For example, form request bodies, query parameters and headers all have no concept of types.
 After running sanitization, you can use [raml-validate](https://github.com/mulesoft/node-raml-validate) to validate the strict values.

 ## Installation